Skip to main content

 Playback supports gradual tempo changes as well as instant tempo changes.
 Here's how to program either in your Cloud Song shell on MultiTracks.com.

-Note: For the sake of this article, Ableton Live will be the DAW music software used to show tempo changes in a DAW.
+Note: For the sake of this article, Ableton Live will be the software used to show tempo changes in a DAW.
 However, tempo change mapping and timecode can be found in most DAWs and utilized in Playback.

 Gradual Tempo Changes